jdtrat/masters-thesis/thesis-documents/_thesis/index.md

 # Dedication and Acknowledgements

 > I dedicate my thesis to both my mom, Joanne Fink, and grandpa, Dr. Gordon Fink.
-I would not be the person I am without their love, guidance, and careful proof reading of my thesis.
+I would not be the person I am without their love and guidance.
+Plus, they are excellent proof-readers, which I always appreciate!
 I love you both.

 In May 2022, I will graduate with a Master of Science Degree in Neuroscience from [Wake Forest School of Medicine](https://wakehealth.edu).
 This website is the embodiment of my master's thesis.
 None of this would be possible if not for the incredible support of my mentors, family, and friends.